Think Twice about Flying Korean Air with a Toddler

-Food wise, the breakfast for the red eye flight was not fantastic.
+Food-wise, the breakfast for the red-eye flight was not fantastic.
 The meal is as the photo above.
 Convenience food plated nicely as a good proper meal?
-Instant porridge with a packet of seasoning could be tasty, but not appealing to the severely sleep deprived us.
+Instant porridge with a packet of seasoning could be tasty, but not appealing to the severely sleep-deprived us.
 We noticed a few passengers opting out of their breakfast too.

 Entertainment for Children

 Singapore Airlines gave Evangeline a small soft toy, while Korean Air provided a nice doodle book kit!
 This can keep a toddler entertained longer than a soft toy.
 However, Evangeline was still too young to hold a pen to doodle.
-Hence, we had to find other ways to keep her entertained – like playing with toddler earphones Korean Air provide for children’s screen time.
+Hence, we had to find other ways to keep her entertained – like playing with toddler earphones Korean Air provided for children’s screen time.

 Help for Mummy